 - Minimize the cosmetic changes to the case, so that viewing the modified SNES next to a stock console would not throw off an untrained eye.
 Namely, I did not want to have PC ports cut poorly out the sides.

 - Keep the hardware as simple, and solid state as possible.
 (Use the K.I.S.S method)

 - Utilize the Power and Reset buttons as one would intend.
 Namely, don’t require the user to shut down the computer using the display.
 Have the Power button set up to safely shut down the computer.
 Also, have the Reset button reset emulation, and re-read the cartridge port.

 - Set up an intuitive gaming interface.
 What is great about classic gaming consoles is you plug in a game, turn it on and play.
 One should not need to turn on the computer, wait until you boot into Windows, or a command line, and need to use a mouse, or console commands to find an emulator.
-The machine should turn on, and play a game, or load a front end.
+The machine should turn on, and play a game from Easy Slots, or load a front end.
 The SNES gaming portion should be front and center.

 - Attempt to fully emulate the speed, and functionality of the original hardware.
 Where possible, allow for the improving of the original experience by offering image filtering, the use of save states, and other modern emulation goodies.
 With the base system being the base gaming experience of the original hardware.

 What inspired me to take up the project after so many years with a Raspberry Pi was a Hack-A-Day post I saw where Florian wrote a C-Based Daemon to interface SNES controllers directly to the Pi’s GPIO bus.
 A spark went off in my head.
 When I wanted to make an SNES computer prior, all the the ITX boards I wanted to use were PC based, and the best I could use for GPIO was a standard PC parallel port, and it leaves much to be desired…